AhmedNabilSharawy/educational-platform/docs/scalability.md

 - Infrastructure-as-Code (IaC) using Terraform or Pulumi makes it easy to replicate stacks in new regions.
 - Multi-region Route53 policies (Latency-based routing, GeoDNS) for optimal user redirection.
-- Decoupled architecture ensures services and databases can be expanded regionally.

 ---

 ## 💰 Cost Optimization Strategies